MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/example-architectures.md

 # Example architectures for **Azure VMware Solutions**

 To establish an Azure VMware Solution landing zone, you need to first design and implement networking capabilities.
 Azure networking products and services support a wide variety of networking scenarios.
 Choose an appropriate architecture and plan for structuring services for your needs by evaluating your organization's workloads, governance, and requirements.

 Review the following considerations and key requirements before making your Azure VMware Solution deployment decision.

-- HTTP/S or non-HTTP/S internet ingress requirements into Azure VMware Solution applications
+- Internet ingress requirements into Azure VMware Solution applications
 - Internet egress path considerations
-- L2 extension for migrations
+- Network Layer-2 extension for migrations
-- NVA use in the current architecture
+- Network Virtual Appliances (NVA) usage in the current architecture
 - Azure VMware Solution connectivity to either a standard hub virtual network or Virtual WAN hub
-- Private ExpressRoute connectivity from on-premises datacenters to Azure VMware Solution (and if you should enable ExpressRoute Global Reach or not)
+- ExpressRoute connectivity from on-premises datacenters to Azure VMware Solution (and if ExpressRoute Global Reach is suitable to be used or not)
 - Traffic inspection requirements for:
   - Internet ingress into Azure VMware Solution applications
   - Azure VMware Solution egress access to the internet